 It’s important to note that not everyone showing these symptoms has a substance use disorder.
 Many mental health disorders, such as depression and anxiety disorders, will cause people to act these ways as well.
 It’s also possible that someone is going through a rough patch, or has just had a negative reaction to something, and will recover on their own.

-What’s best for one person may not be best for someone else.
-There are several factors that will determine what type of treatment program is best for each individual including:
+What's best for one person may not be best for someone else.
+There are also several factors that will determine what type of treatment program is best, including:

 If you or someone you know is displaying symptoms of a substance use disorder, the best thing to do is to start doing research and talk to a healthcare professional.